mrcatacroquer/yayagram/readme.md

 # Raspberry Pi setup

-First you will need to install the most up to date Raspberry Pi OS in your raspberry pi.
-There's a tool called "Raspberry Pi Imager" that does it in no time.
+First you will need to install the most up to date Raspberry Pi OS in your Raspberry Pi SD card.
+There's a tool called "Raspberry Pi Imager" that does it in no time and it's very straightforward to use.

-Open the Raspberry Pi Imager, you need to chose the OS you want to install, and the SD card you want to use for the Raspberry Pi.
+Open the Raspberry Pi Imager tool, you need to choose the OS you want to install, and the SD card you want to use for the Raspberry Pi.

 I chose the default "Raspberry PI OS" which is based on Debian, and optimized for the Raspberry Pi hardware.